 Held on the last Friday November, Buy Nothing Day coincides with the start of Christmas shopping frenzy.
-This year, Buy Nothing Day will take place, November 29, 2013.
+This year, Buy Nothing Day lands on November 28, 2014.
 It is an international, informal annual event dedicated to raising awareness of overconsumption.
+Participate by not participating!

 Originally promoted by “culture jammers” and the Canadian-based magazine Adbusters, Buy Nothing Day (BND) popularizes a commitment to refrain from purchasing for one day — a full 24 hours — on the last Friday in November, which is generally the busiest shopping day of the year in North America.